agpelliza/agpelliza/posts/20131113_install_ruby.md

     $ ruby -v
     ruby 2.0.0p247 (2013-06-27 revision 41674) [x86_64-linux]

+###RubyGems

+RubyGems is a package manager for Ruby projects, and there are many useful libraries available as Ruby packages, or gems.
+As we installed RVM, we already have RubyGems, since RVM includes it automatically:

+        $ which gem
+        $HOME/.rvm/rubies/ruby-2.0.0-p0/bin/gem

+When installing gems, by default RubyGems generates two different kinds of documentation (called ri and rdoc), but many Ruby developers find that the time to build them isn’t worth the benefit.
+(Many programmers rely on online documentation instead of the native ri and rdoc documents.)
+To prevent the automatic generation of the documentation you can add a .gemrc file in your home directory like this `$ vim ~/.gemrc` (here vim is the text editor of your choice.
+If you’re using a different editor, you should replace this command as necessary.) and with the lines:

+        install: --no-rdoc --no-ri
+        update:  --no-rdoc --no-ri

+Hopefully we now have both Ruby and RubyGems installed and configured.
 Unfortunately, lots of things can go wrong along the way, the only general solution is web searches and determination.

 **Have a Good Hacking!**